Pregame Notes: Rangers at Washington

 * -- if necessary

-* Brandon Dubinsky has missed five playoff games with an injury suffered on April 26.
+* Brian Boyle has missed one playoff game (plus six in the regular season) with an injury, suffered on April 16.